- Download our Moving to Oslo Guide (PDF)

 Entertainment in Oslo is usually split between outdoor pursuits and nightlife.
-Picnics in the park or hikes among the hills are popular in evenings and on weekends.
-Oslo’s many restaurants, cafés, nightclubs, cinemas and theatres are always full.
-Due to the high cost of alcohol, many choose to have parties at home, or at least to begin drinking at home with pre-parties, to be followed by a visit to bars or dance clubs.
+Picnics in the park or hikes among the hills are popular activities after work and on weekends.
+Oslo’s many restaurants, cafes, nightclubs, cinemas and theatres are always full.
+Owing to the high cost of alcohol, many choose to have parties at home, or at least to begin the festivities at home with pre-parties, and then go out to bars or dance clubs.

 Oslo has several movie theatres that feature mostly Hollywood films, though there is a rich and active Norwegian and Scandinavian film industry that is represented.

 Oslo is a shopper’s paradise, as it’s filled with boutiques and shopping centres.
 That said, it is one of the most expensive cities in the world, so expats might be shocked when they realise how much and how quickly they can spend in Oslo.

 Most shops in Oslo are open weekdays 10am to 5pm, and Saturdays 9am to 3pm.
 Many shopping centres have extended opening hours from 10am to 9pm from Monday to Friday and 10am to 6pm on Saturdays.
 Most shops are closed on Sundays.

 Some of the most popular shopping areas of Oslo include:

 Downtown Oslo is full of shops with most of the best-known brands, and also contains the malls of Oslo City and Byporten, which are brimming with stores and cafés for every taste and just about every budget too.
 Aker Brygge, the wharf next to City Hall, has expensive designer shops, as well as regular shops, cafés, restaurants, theatres, cinemas and bars.
 Paleet, on Karl Johans Gate, has more upscale shops, with exclusive boutiques.